TOP 25 REWIND: Big 12 race heats up heading into final month

 Tennessee had some shaky moments after moving to No. 1 for the second time in school history, struggling to get past Vanderbilt and getting off to a slow start against West Virginia.

-The Vols (19-1, 7-0 SEC) had no trouble with their two games last week, beating South Carolina by 22 and Texas A&M by 17 to stretch their winning streak to 15 games, matching a school record set a century ago.
+The Vols (19-1, 7-0 SEC) had no trouble with their two games last week, beating South Carolina by 22 and Texas A&M by 17 to stretch their winning streak to a school-record 15 games.

 Tennessee is expected to stay at No. 1 in Monday’s AP Top 25 and has games against Missouri and Florida this week.